From BR Bullpen

 Cano was a backup 1B for Spain in the 2007 European Championship, 20 years after he had first won a Bronze Medal for them.
 He picked up his 6th Bronze but was 0 for 3 at the plate.
 At age 40, he was not the team's old-timer as Cuban Remigio Leal was with them.
 The next oldest, though, was 34-year-old Xavier Civit.

 Cano batted a meek .175/.322/.206 for the 2008 Viladecans club.
 He is a player/coach for the team in 2009 and coached for Spain in the 2009 Baseball World Cup.
 He coached for Spain in the 2009 European Junior Championship - the roster included his son.
-He coached for Spain in the 2010 European Championship.
+He coached for Spain in the 2010 European Championship and 2014 European Championship.